 - Having additional time during an exam which can be used for rest breaks

-- Having a disability coversheet or exam script sticker that informs the examiner of your specific learning disability
+- Having a neurodiversity assessment coversheet or exam script sticker that informs the examiner of your specific learning disability

-- Using a computer or laptop (provided by the Examinations Team) to type up answers for a written exam.
+- Using a computer or laptop (provided by the Examinations Office) to type up answers for a written exam.

 Important to know: If you are granted PAA, you will not be granted any additional time when completing 24-hour online assessments.